GeekSwatantra/HRAnalytics_PowerBI_Dashboard/README.md

 ->Extracted the raw data and transformed it by cleaning it, by removing removing null and duplicate values.

-->Selecting 6 KPIs with the help of analyzing raw data from Pivot table which is key in supporting to make story for our end objective.
+->Selected 6 KPIs with the help of analyzing raw data from Pivot table which is key in supporting to make story for our end objective.

 ->Analyzed the key factors that are responsible for Employees attrition.